Chinese armour: Tang dynasty (618–907)

 Li Shimin's elite cavalry forces were known to have worn distinctive black "iron clad" armour, and Li Shimin himself was said to have been able to forgo food for two days and keep armour on for three days, but heavy cavalry declined as Turkic influence became more prevalent and light cavalry became the dominant mode of mounted warfare.
 Tang expeditionary forces to Central Asia preferred a mixture of light and heavy Chinese horse archers.
 After the An Lushan rebellion of the mid-9th century and losing the northwestern pastures to the Tibetans, Chinese cavalry almost disappeared altogether as a relevant military force.
 Many southern horses were considered too small or frail to carry an armoured soldier.

 Infantry armour became more common in the Tang era and roughly 60 percent of active soldiers were equipped with armour of some kind.
-Armour could be manufactured natively or captured as a result of war.
+Armour could be manufactured locally or captured as loot.
 For instance 10,000 suits of iron armour were captured during the Goguryeo–Tang War.
 Armour and mounts, including pack animals, were supplied by the state through state funds, and thus considered state property.
 Private ownership of military equipment such as horse armour, long lances, and crossbows was prohibited.
 Possession was taken as intent of rebellion or treason.
 The army staff kept track of armour and weapons with detailed records of items issued.
 If a deficiency was discovered, the corresponding soldier was ordered to pay restitution.
 The state also provided clothing and rations for border garrisons and expeditionary armies.
 Soldiers not on active duty were expected to pay for themselves, although "professional" soldiers were given tax exemptions.